 Future Research

 Should anyone ever want to try their own hand at this research project, I would suggest that they try to get an interview with McMillan and Whitaker themselves.
 That’s a stretch but they would be great sources seeing as how this project is about their visions.
 Whether they can or cannot interview them, I would also suggest trying to find more literature on both the film and novel.
 This would be literature that actually critiques characters, actresses, director, and author, everything that they’ll be writing about.
-Maybe even the research question could be changed to something else, that way the paper is looked at from a different perspective.
+Maybe the research question could be changed to something else, so that the author can offer a different perspective.

-Research Paper Grade:
+Research Paper Grade: A-

 act (what was done)